EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL compose message_2 as follows:

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
-Format an ephemeral public key as a COSE_key as specified in {{cose_key}}.
+Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a session identifier S_V and store it for the length of the protocol.
 Party V needs to be able to retrieve the protocol state using the session identifier S_V and other information such as the 5-tuple.
 The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_V SHALL be different from the concurrently used session identifiers of that protocol.